S0YKIM/42-SEOUL/LIBFT/README.md

 ⭐DESCRIPTIONS
 ==============

-Recreate the functions in `libc` library in C.
+Reproduce the bahaviours of the functions in `libc` library in C.
 Then create some more useful funtions in your own words.

 </br>